mmcc007/todo/README.md

     fastlane match appstore
     ````

-   This will create a provisioning profile that is used during app setup above.
+   Among other things, this will create a provisioning profile that is used during app setup above.
+For example, `match AppStore com.mycompany.todo`.
 4. Delete the Matchfile (as it contains secure info)

 ### Create required images